Generic Name: minocycline hydrochloride

 Mycobacterium marinum infections: Although optimal doses have not been established, 100 mg every 12 hours for 6 to 8 weeks have been used successfully in a limited number of cases.

 Uncomplicated urethral, endocervical, or rectal infection in adults caused by Chlamydia trachomatis or Ureaplasma urealyticum: 100 mg orally, every 12 hours for at least 7 days.

-Minocin® Pellet-Filled Capsules are supplied as capsules containing minocycline hydrochloride equivalent to 100 mg and 50 mg minocycline.
+Minocin® (minocycline hydrochloride) Pellet-Filled Capsules are supplied as capsules containing minocycline hydrochloride equivalent to 50 mg and 100 mg minocycline.

-100 mg, two-piece, hard-shell capsule with an opaque light green cap and a transparent green body, printed in white ink with "Triax"over "M0100" on one half and "Triax" over "100 mg" on the other half.
-Each capsule contains pellets of minocycline HCl equivalent to 100 mg of minocycline, supplied as follows:
+100 mg, two-piece, hard-shell capsule with an opaque light green cap and a transparent green body, printed in white ink with "Onset" over "M0100" on one half and "Onset" over "100 mg" on the other half.
+Each capsule contains pellets of minocycline hydrochloride equivalent to 100 mg of minocycline, supplied as follows:

-50 mg, two-piece, hard-shell capsule with an opaque yellow cap and a transparent green body, printed in black ink with "Triax" over "M050" on one half and "Triax" over "50 mg" on the other half.
-Each capsule contains pellets of minocycline HCl equivalent to 50 mg of minocycline, supplied as follows:
+50 mg, two-piece, hard-shell capsule with an opaque yellow cap and a transparent green body, printed in black ink with "Onset" over "M050" on one half and "Onset" over "50 mg" on the other half.
+Each capsule contains pellets of minocycline hydrochloride equivalent to 50 mg of minocycline, supplied as follows:

 Store at controlled room temperature 20° to 25°C (68° to 77°F).

 Dispense in a tight, light-resistant container as defined in the USP.